What was the governments termination policy?

 The Indian Termination Policy was intended to assimilate the Native Americans as individuals (as opposed to one ethnic group) into mainstream Western civilization.
 At least, that was the belief.
 It was established by Congress as a means of ending all relations between Native American Tribes and the federal government.

-See also What is a long commute to work?
+See also What is international relocation?

 What was the 1953 termination policy?